 9. Nightmare (Air date: November 13th 1978)

-I liked the intensity of this episode, but this is where the show gets wibbly wobbly because the writers attempted to add more weight to the series.
-Making Lucan a fugitive conflicts with the details of the Pilot episode – unless the tragic event occurred when Lucan visited the University at a later time.
-It's not a bad idea, but it seems like a ratings booster, rather than a natural addition to Lucan's story.
+I liked the intensity of this episode, and using Lucan's fever dreams to create flashbacks.
+But this is where the show gets wibbly wobbly because the writers attempted to add more weight to the series.
+Making Lucan a fugitive conflicts with the details of the Pilot episode.
+I'll assume the tragic event occurred when Lucan visited the University and Professor Hoagland at a later time.
+It's not a bad idea, but it seems like a ratings booster, a gimmicky plot device rather than a natural addition to Lucan's story.